Parent Discovery Resource Center

 When your child looks up at you and says something like, “Why did Grandma forget my name?” it can stop you in your tracks.
 You may feel a rush of emotions—sadness, worry, even anger that your family has to face this.
 And at the same time, you’re trying to choose words carefully: honest but not scary, comforting but not dismissive.

-If you’ve been searching for how do I explain memory loss to a young child, you’re not alone.
+If you’ve been searching for how to explain memory loss to a young child, you’re not alone.
 Parents and caregivers reach for language that protects a child’s sense of safety and love while still acknowledging the change they’re noticing.

 This pillar page is here to help you do three things well: